After scathing report, NCAA makes changes for March Madness | Times Leader

 “Making those changes is incredible and I hope it continues to be that way, and not just from a massive scandal, and a player exposing them on a national stage,” she told The Associated Press.
 “Things shouldn’t be fixed that way. ”

-There is still a lot of work to do, such as TV rights and revenue disbursement, .
-The .
+There is still a lot of work to do, such as TV rights and revenue disbursement, just two of the issues outlined in a blistering report released last summer that looked into the inequities.
+The differences between the two tournaments were stark.

 The NCAA said it has made a major effort to make the two tournaments more equitable, on and off the court.
 While the organization wouldn’t give an exact dollar amount, it did say it has spent millions more on the women’s tournament this year, with the Final Four set for Minneapolis.
 The men’s Final Four is in New Orleans.